Oil3/Mkv-Quicklook/README.md

   ##
 ## Acknowledgment
-The extension uses code from FFmpeg: the LGP L2.1-licensed libraries avcodec, avfilter, avutil, swscale, avdevice, avformat, and swresample.
+The extension uses code from [FFmpeg](http://ffmpeg.or): the [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html)-licensed libraries avcodec, avfilter, avutil, swscale, avdevice, avformat, and swresample.
 You can find them inside Frameworks folder inside the plugin, itself inside the application bundle.
 You can also use your own FFmpeg libraries, however in that case you might have to rebuild the app.
-The source code is in the FFmpeg folder of this repository.
+The source code is in the [FFmpeg folder](https://github.com/Oil3/Mkv-Quicklook/tree/oil3/mkv%20Quicklook/ffmpeg) inside the `mkv Quicklook` folder of this repository.

 Besides the former, 100% Swift -no html, no js, and 100% native with no Webkit.